New Card Alert!

 Rewards rates

 Consider how different cards earn rewards if you want to use them for everyday purchases.
-For example, it could make sense to go for a card that earns bonus points or bonus miles on dining if you eat out a lot.
-Or you might want a card that earns elevated rates on groceries or U.S. gas stations.
+For example, do you spend a lot on dining?
+It could make sense to choose a card that earns bonus points or miles on food.
+Or maybe you spend more money on flights or hotels?
+A card that earns some of its best rates on these categories would be better.

 If you don't want to worry about earning in specific categories, consider a card with a simple rewards rate.
 That could look like a basic flat rate of 2X miles or something similar on all eligible purchases, making it easy to earn elevated rewards no matter the category.